-Do you have some previous versions of same product so that you can compare the output?
-If yes, then this can make your testing task bit easier.
-You should think the estimation based on your product version.
+Do you have some previous versions of the same product so that you can compare the output?
+If yes, then this can make your testing task a bit easier.
+You should think about the estimation based on your product version.

 #5) Estimations Can Go Wrong – So re-visit the estimations frequently in initial stages before you commit it.

-In early stages, we should frequently re-visit the test estimations and make modification if needed.
-We should not extend the estimation once we freeze it unless there are major changes in requirement.
+In the early stages, we should frequently re-visit the test estimations and make a modification if needed.
+We should not extend the estimation once we freeze it unless there are major changes in requirements.

 #6) Think of Your Past Experience to Make Judgments!

 Experiences from past projects play a vital role while preparing time estimates.
 We can try to avoid all the difficulties or issues that were faced in past projects.
 We can analyze how the previous estimates were and how much they helped to deliver the product on time.

 Know what is the end objective of the project and list of all final deliverables.
 Factors to be considered for small and large projects differ a lot.